Arkansas Metal Buildings: Strength of Steel, Convenience of a Kit and Flexibility of Portability

 Earthquakes have been historically documented in Arkansas, dating as far back as the late 1600s.
 Arkansas, also known as the Natural State, is near one of the most hazardous earthquake zones in the country, the New Madrid Seismic Zone (NMSZ).
 The NMSZ is an active earthquake zone that extends from Cairo, Illinois to Poinsett County, Arkansas.
 Some of the largest earthquakes to ever strike North America have occurred in this area.

 A Quonset Hut is constructed as one unit, which evenly distributes the energy caused by seismic waves to its concrete foundation with little chance of damage.
 The 100% clear span design does not require the use of beams and trusses to support the structure.
-This eliminates the potential for weak spots inside of the building and few areas where the structure can become damaged, which can contribute to a collapse.
+This eliminates the potential for weak spots inside of the building and a few areas where the structure can become damaged, which can contribute to a collapse.

 Michael Jones of Paragould, Arkansas decided to build a SteelMaster home after a tornado struck in Joplin, Missouri.
 He saw pictures of SteelMaster Buildings that survived the natural disaster, which killed 116 people and was called the “worst tornado outbreak in history.”